crackTheCode/JavaBeanstalkClient/README.md

 This is a Java client for the [beanstalkd](http://kr.github.io/beanstalkd/) work queue broker.
-It is a fork of the version by [jpeffer](https://github.com/jpeffer/JavaBeanstalkClient), which itself was a fork from the version by [RTykulsker](https://github.com/RTykulsker/JavaBeanstalkClient).
+It is a fork of the version by [jpeffer](https://github.com/jpeffer/JavaBeanstalkClient), which itself was a fork of the version by [RTykulsker](https://github.com/RTykulsker/JavaBeanstalkClient).

 This version has the following changes: